NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 Here, ```{"Ralphs","KFC"}``` means
 that Tommy must go to `Ralphs` prior to `KFC`.

-Your output should be:
+The output will be:
 ```shell
 Output: Ralphs  -> Chick-fil-A -> KFC
 ```
 Also, we provide ```PlotPointsOrder``` function that can visualize the results on the map.
 It will plot each location name and also some arrowed lines to demonstrate a feasible route.

-If no feasible route exists, you could simply return an empty vector.
+If no feasible route exists, we simply return an empty vector.

-Hint:
-- You also need to finish ```ReadLocationsFromCSVFile``` and ```ReadDependenciesFromCSVFile``` functions, so you could read and parse data from you own CSV files.
-We also give two sample CSV files under ```input``` folder, which could be a reference.
-- When it asks you filenames, you need to give the absolute path.
-- If you do not have ```ReadLocationsFromCSVFile``` and ```ReadDependenciesFromCSVFile``` functions ready yet, you can just press enter when it asks you filenames.
-It will call the default locations and dependencies.
-- The locations are actually nodes, and the dependencies could be directed edges.
-You may want to first construct a DAG and then implement topological sort algorithm to get the route.

 ```shell
 *************************Results******************************